The Science of Culture.

 (Wilson 1999, pp. 291-2, bold emphasis mine)

-The laws of physics include: the 3 laws of holon/partons.
+The laws of physics, chemistry, biology, psychology, sociology and culture include: the 3 laws of fractal HOLON/partons.

 And now a quote from Albert Einstein: